-More and more of us are starting to feel the call for simple living, understand the importance of reducing our environmental impact and want to increase self-sufficiency and create resilient communities.
+More and more of us are starting to understand the importance of reducing our environmental impact and want to increase self-sufficiency and create resilient communities.
 We hunger for authentic connections with the land, with nature, and for meaningful experiences.

 If you’re one of these people, you’re in the right place!